palaa159/Docs/OpenBCI Software/01-OpenBCI_GUI.md

 ![replace need admin](../assets/images/gui_windows_replace_admin_needed.PNG)

+If you have a high DPI screen and are running windows 10, you may notice that the GUI is hard to see, and nothing seems to scale correctly.
+Select `Change high DPI Settings` and on the bottom drop down box, change from `Application` to `System (Enhanced)`.

 Lastly, right click on the executable -> properties -> compatibility -> tick "Run this program as an administrator".

 ![set to run as admin always](../assets/images/gui_windows_properties_run_as_admin.PNG)